How It Works

 Browse & Apply

 Once you have your login, you can apply directly to the programme you would like through the user portal.
-You will need a CV/Resume to get accepted.
+You will need a CV/Resume to get approved for an application.

-Once accepted, a reservation fee will be required to secure your placement.
+Once approved, a reservation fee will be required to reserve your placement.

-- Your spot is reserved once payment is processed
+• Your seat is reserved once payment is processed, pending proof of eligibility.

 Submit Documents